 03:00 pm - Enjoy A Relaxing Walk Along The Seafront

-After you've stopped for lunch perhaps at Adega São Nicolau (a typical Portuguese food restaurant serving massive portions of food) around Ribeira Square, it's time to digest all that food and head to the beach.
-The word beach destination may not be the first thing that pops in your mind when you visit Porto but you'd be surprised with the quantity and quality of beaches, many of which are easily accessibly by public transport.
-The city lies at the heart of the Costa Verde, a rugged coastline of golden beaches, rocky headlands and dramatic natural scenery.
-The close proximity of Porto to these wonderful beaches is not widely publicised, and many visitors are unaware that a trip to Porto in summer can also include day trips to the beaches.
-Other than sunbathing you can have surf lessons, eat some fresh seafood in one of the many restaurants available or enjoy a cocktail while watching the sunset over the Atlantic.
+After enjoying lunch, perhaps at Adega São Nicolau—a Portuguese restaurant known for its generous portions—located around Ribeira Square, it's time to let your meal settle and make your way to the beach.
+While Porto might not immediately come to mind as a beach destination, you'll be pleasantly surprised by the number and quality of beaches, many of which are easily accessible via public transport.
+The city is nestled within the Costa Verde, a stunning coastline featuring golden beaches, rocky headlands, and breathtaking natural scenery.
+Porto's proximity to these amazing beaches is not widely advertised, leaving many visitors unaware that a summer trip to Porto can include beach excursions.
+Beyond sunbathing, you can take surf lessons, savour fresh seafood at one of the numerous restaurants, or enjoy a cocktail as you watch the sunset over the Atlantic.

 Porto F.A.Q.